 Forming an offshore company outside the country of one's own residence adds additional protection that is found only when a company is incorporated in a separate legal system.
 A separate legal and court system makes it much harder for malicious entities to break into your accounts and assets.

 Because offshore companies are recognized as a separate legal entity it operates as a separate person, distinct from its owners or directors.
 This separation of powers makes a distinction between the owners and the company.
 Any actions, debts, or liabilities taken on by the company are not passed to its directors or members.

 All debts and financial liabilities taken on by the company becomes separate from owners which protect the assets of owners and directors affiliated with the company.
-While there is no single standard by which to measure an offshore company that is offered by all offshore jurisdictions, there are a number of attributes and distinctions unique to specific financial centres that are considered offshore.
+While there is no single standard by which to measure an offshore company in all offshore jurisdictions, there are a number of attributes and distinctions unique to specific financial centres that are considered to be offshore centres.

 Traditional onshore countries such as the UK and US, typically seen as onshore financial centers actually have offshore or non-resident corporate policies that allow foreign companies to incorporate.
 These corporate structures also are able to be free from local taxation even though ther are formed in a typical high tax onshore environment.
 Ironically one of the biggest tax havens in the world is not the Bahamas, or BVI or any where else in the Caribbean but is in the states of Delaware and Wyoming in the United States.

 Forming an offshore company provides many advantages no matter what you are looking for, whether its asset protection, privacy, or tax reduction.
 Creating an offshore structure allows you to move your business from a high-tax high regulation jurisdiction to a country where you are able to take advantage of local corporate laws and liberal company regulations.